 Later, I showed the installation again with significantly fewer boats, different cargo, and configured to speak to a different theme.
 Living With the River was a juried show that took place at the Canal Gallery in Holyoke, Massachusetts in 2001.
 Artists were asked to weigh in on the influence they felt by living in the vicinity of the mighty Connecticut River that cuts through our fertile Pioneer Valley.

 Three Sisters is an expression symbolizing the corn, beans, and squash that are staples of various Native American groups, many of whom lived in this region in abundance before the appearance of European Settlers.
 In this installation, the boats carried dried corn kernels, dried beans, and squash seeds.

 In this way, my piece spoke to the inescapable history that we shoulder in the course of our modern-day life with the river.
 Namely, that we must recognize and honor the other cultures that preceded us and—in their own ways—lived with the river.

 Technical Details and Availability

-While the diaspora of boats has mostly made its way out into the private collections of the world, the bridge itself—the centerpiece—is available to be exhibited or purchased.
-Contact me for details and pricing.
+While the diaspora of boats has mostly made its way out into the private collections of the world, the bridge itself remains in my private collection.
 The bridge is composed of brazed steel (meaning that brass—which has a lower melting point than steel—is used as the joining metal).
-It has rusted to a nice patina, and would be perfect in a backyard or garden, as illustrated below:
+It has rusted to a nice patina.